top of page

 CAN YOU READ ANY NUMBER IN THIS CIRCLE?

-People with color vision deficiency might see some colors as another colors, for example If a normal person sees a red object, the person with color blindness maybe see it with another color, perhaps brown, black, dark green or even blue or yellow!
+People with color vision deficiency might see some colors as other colors, for example, If a normal person sees a red object, the person with color blindness may see it with another color, perhaps brown, black, dark green, or even blue or yellow!
 Can you believe that?

 Color blindness is mostly an inherited condition.
 There are several different types of color blindness, because of genetic variation.